EddyQay/finalfashion/README.md

 This is a joint project undertaken by a subsection of scholars of the ALX-T Fullstack Web Developer Nanodegree program.

 ### Purpose
-It is meant to be a Clothing Shop that will be built from the ground up, incorporateing relevant aspects of the program, with an opportunity to
+It is meant to be a Clothing Shop that will be built from the ground up, incorporating relevant aspects of the program, with an opportunity to do team-collaboration.

 ### Developers
 TODO: List developers